Thank You Letters

-You can think of thank you letter as the cover letter written backwards.
-The format of a thank you letter should follow the guidelines in the Thank You Note Worksheet [PDF].
+You can think of a thank you letter as the cover letter written backwards.
 The thank you letter is usually made up of four paragraphs:

 - Paragraph 1 – Thank them for their time and reiterate your interest in the position.

 - Paragraph 2 – A chance to address any unresolved issues:

 - Is there a question that you wish you had answered better?

 - Is there more information on a point that you forgot to bring up?

 - Did the employer request more information on anything?